hoaihdinh/CSE5311-Hands-On-3/README.md

 $n_0 = 100$

 It is at this value where the fitted quadratic is inbetween the upper and lower bound, then for all values greater than $n_0$, the fitted quadratic remains inbetween the upper and lower bound.
+This is also where the plotted points began to follow the quadratic curve.

 ```